DigitalDenCloud/Traditional-Web-Hosting-On-AWS/README.md

 - Amazon Route 53
 - Auto Scaling

-### Project Description
+### Overview of the Series
 -----------------

-Many companies utilize a number of traditional technologies within AWS to deliver applications, most of which are less managed than the serverless technologies.
-These include Elastic Cloud Compute (EC2), which provides virtual machines in AWS, and Virtual Private Cloud (VPC), which provides virtual networking constructs in AWS.
+In today’s digital landscape, many companies rely on a combination of traditional and Serverless technologies within Amazon Web Services (AWS) to deliver robust and scalable applications.
+While Serverless technologies offer enhanced manageability, traditional technologies such as Elastic Cloud Compute (EC2) and Virtual Private Cloud (VPC) still play a vital role.

-This project explores the traditional technologies, especially focused on the networking stacks within AWS.
+In this multi-part series, you will cover important aspects of hosting a traditional web application on AWS.
+From laying the foundation with a resilient Virtual Private Cloud to creating a highly available and dynamically scalable environment with the Application Load Balancer, Launch Templates, and Auto Scaling groups.

+Moving forward you will enhance the security and optimise the performance of your application infrastructure.
+Advanced strategies for monitoring and logging will be at your disposal, ensuring the health and functionality of your environment

+Lastly, you will Terraform the whole environment, learning how to provision and manage your entire web hosting environment using code, enhancing reproducibility and scalability:

 ### More Information
 ------------------